Portrait of Max Ernst: Provenance

 Ernst was arrested as a German alien in 1940, but released shortly after.
-Carrington meanwhile had fled to Spain, being committed to a psychiatric hospital, due to her mental state at the time.
+Carrington meanwhile had fled to Spain, where she was committed to a psychiatric hospital, due to her mental state at the time.
 Ernst was able to visit the home he had shared with Carrington and took several paintings with him, including the current portrait.
-Ernst sent her the painting before the two moved to the United States.
-The two painters, now separated, met in New York City, in 1942, and she offered him the current Portrait of Max Ernst, while he offered her his Leonora in the Morning Light (1940).
+Ernst sent her the painting before he moved to the United States.
+The two painters, now separated, met again in New York City in 1942 and she offered him the current Portrait of Max Ernst, while he offered her his Leonora in the Morning Light (1940).
 They would never meet again.
-The work was in the collection of Pegeen Guggenheim, Peggy Guggenheim's daughter, and had several owners, until being finally bought by the National Galleries of Scotland by £560,000 ($738,000), in July 2018 at Sotheby's.
+The work was in the collection of Pegeen Guggenheim, Peggy Guggenheim's daughter, and had several other owners, until being finally bought by the National Galleries of Scotland by £560,000 ($738,000), in July 2018 at Sotheby's.